JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 For example, here is an excerpt from the IntelliJ Platform [High Contrast Theme](%gh-ic%/platform/platform-resources/src/themes/HighContrast.theme.json):
 Note that a Theme file can mix versions of `property` identifiers:
-* The first three `property` entries are recognized by release 2019.1 and ignored by subsequent releases because they are defined by new `property` identifiers.
+* The first three `property` entries are recognized by release 2019.1 and ignored by newer releases because they are defined by new `property` identifiers.
-* The `underlineColor` `property` is recognized by release 2019.1 and subsequent releases.
+* The `underlineColor` `property` is recognized by release 2019.1 and newer releases.
-* The `underlineHeight` `property` was introduced in release 2019.2, and is ignored by previous releases.
+* The `underlineHeight` `property` was introduced in release 2019.2 and is ignored by previous releases.
 * The `underlinedTabBackground` `property` was introduced in release 2019.2, replaces the 2019.1 `selectedBackground`, and is ignored by previous releases.
 * The `inactiveColoredFileBackground` `property` was introduced in release 2019.2, replaces the 2019.1 `inactiveMaskColor`, and is ignored by previous releases.